 Keonna was born and raised in Atlanta, GA.
 She graduated from Southern Wesleyan University in Central, SC majoring in Human Services and Media Communication.
 Keonna has a masters in Clinical Mental Health Counseling (Walden University) and an Educational Specialist degree in Educational Leadership (Northcentral University).
-She currently works as a certified educator at a local public charter school in Massachusetts.
+She currently works as a certified educator at a school in Massachusetts.

 Keonna competed in her first pageant as a freshman in high school.
 Defeated about not placing or winning any side awards, she did not compete in another pageant until adulthood.
 Pageantry is something that Keonna always wanted to do since childhood through being inspired by televised national pageant events.
 Keonna has successfully competed and won awards through the Miss South Carolina Plus America Pageant, Miss Sunburst Pageant, and American Beauties National Plus Pageant.

 Keonna's passion for pageantry has shown over time and now she envisions using her tips, tricks, and knowledge to help those who may want to compete in their first pageant, improve skills in personal pageantry, or even want improved styling and/or interviewing tips.
 Keonna believes that pageantry is not just about winning a title, but being able to show confidence, grace, and poise by promoting women empowerment.
 Her favorite quote, by Harriet Woods is, "You can stand tall without standing on someone.
 You can be a victor without having victims."

 Titles and Awards:

 Mrs. North Carolina Classic Beauty- 2018